 One can define a degree of non-Markovianity by the total magnitude of such violations.
-In a discrete time dynamics as in numerical simulations with a time-step $\tau$, considering the discrete "slope" of the trace distance for a given $\delta$ (note that this is always negative for Markovian dynamics),
+In a discrete time dynamics, as in our numerical simulations with a fixed time-step $\tau$, considering the discrete "slope" of the trace distance for a given $\delta$ (note that this is always negative for Markovian dynamics),

 a degree of non-Markovianity can be constructed with the cumulative magnitude of revivals (increases) of the trace distance $T_d(\rho_{t+\delta}^{\ell}, \rho_t^{\ell})$,

 Note that this is not the same as the degree of non-Markovianity defined in \cite{Breuer2009,Breuer2010}, where a maximization over pairs of initial states was made as they wanted to define a non-Markovianity degree for a given family of quantum dynamical maps acting on a set of different initial states.
 But our concern is slightly different, because we wish to work with a fixed initial state for a given class of quenching, and then to quantify the levels of non-Markovianity resulting from quenching the given initial state by different Hamiltonians in the PXP family.